 Colors used with beige in this room: Blue, brown, green and a few touches of grey and black.

-Light beige walls blend beautifully with the warm wooden tones all over this master bedroom.
+Light beige walls blend beautifully with the warm wooden tones all over this primary bedroom.
 The light shade of beige has a relaxing and soothing effect while the rich brown colors wrap the room with its much-needed visual warmth.

 Colors used with beige in this room: Brown and a few touches of grey, yellow, black and red.